Divorce Law FAQs

 This is not to say that the issues formerly involved in a fault divorce do not still come into play.
 To the contrary, the statutes apply numerous factors upon which to make decisions about property division and child custody – the most prominent and common of which are contribution to the marriage and conduct during the marriage.
 While we start from a 50-50 split in property division, such a result is not automatic – instead, the law applies “equitable (fair) division” and application of the various statutory factors can move division off the 50-50 mark.

 The divorce case is commenced by the filing of the complaint for divorce, along with a certified copy of the marriage certificate.
 It does not matter where you are married as long as you lived as spouses in Massachusetts.
-If the parties can find themselves in agreement up front, they can file a joint petition, along with a Separation Agreement, and the process can be handled relatively quickly and inexpensively.
+If the parties can find themselves in agreement up front, they can file a joint petition, along with a Separation or Divorce Agreement, and the process can be handled relatively quickly and inexpensively.
 If they are not in agreement, the case commences by one party filing the complaint and serving the other with a copy of that complaint.
 The next usual step is to fairly quickly get into court on a motion for temporary orders, designed to temporarily arrange property matters between the two parties and to address issues surrounding the children until the case is fully resolved.
 During the course of the case, the parties can come to court as needed for other motions for temporary orders on various issues.
 The only mandatory court hearing will be the pretrial conference, which will occur approximately 6–8 months out from the date of filing.
-Prior to that conference, the parties are supposed to meet, with their attorneys if they have them, and trying to settle the case or at least narrow the issues that need to be tried.
+Prior to that conference, the parties are supposed to meet, with their attorneys if they have them, and trying to settle the case or at least narrow the issues that need to be tried (a/k/a “the 4-way meeting”).
 Then both a written and oral presentation will be made to the court.
 The judge will most likely give you his or her two cents on the issues that are at hand and how they may play out a trial.
 What is said at this conference should be heeded very carefully, as it is designed to push the parties towards agreement rather than face the expenses and possible embarrassments of trial.
 If the case does not settle, it will be tried in a manner similar to other civil cases, and the judge will be left to decide all the issues that remain unresolved.
-At anytime in the process, the parties may come to an agreement, putting that agreement into a formal written Separation Agreement, and present it to the Court for approval.
-The Court will encourage that.
+At anytime in the process, the parties may come to an agreement, putting that agreement into a formal written Separation or Divorce Agreement, and present it to the Court for approval.
+The Court will actively encourage such a resolution.

 If there are children under the age of 18 involved, at some point prior to the approval of an agreement or trial, the parties will have to attend a parents’ education class.